Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

-John’s headless body was arranged with his left arm draped over an empty 1.25-litre bottle of pop, and his legs crossed.
+John’s headless body was arranged with his left arm draped over an empty litre bottle of pop, and his legs crossed.
 The prosecution claimed this demonstrated Katherine’s contempt for John.

 Police eventually found Katherine in bed, comatose from taking a large number of pills, an apparent suicide attempt.

-It has been reported that one of the police officers who was first on the scene, quit the force only days later, forever traumatized by what he had seen.
+It has been reported that one of the police officers who were first on the scene, quit the force only days later, forever traumatized by what he had seen.

 No reason has ever really been given for why Katherine changed her plea from not guilty to guilty, and it’s especially odd, because even to this day Katherine does not accept responsibility for her actions.
 At the sentencing hearing, Katherine’s lawyers requested that she be excused from having to hear any graphic testimony, but the request was denied.
 When the medical examiner took the stand and began describing John’s skinning and decapitation, Katherine became hysterical and needed to be medically sedated.

 On November 8, 2001, Knight was sentenced to life imprisonment without the possibility of parole.
 The judge ordered her prison record be marked as “never to be released.”
 This was the first time in Australia’s history that a sentence like this was imposed on a woman.

 In June 2006, Katherine tried to appeal her life sentence, claiming that the penalty did not suit the crime.
 For real, she thought her sentence was too severe.
 The court dismissed her appeal writing in the judgement, “This was an appalling crime, almost beyond contemplation in a civilized society.”